james-a-rob/dynamic-github-header/README.md

 ![image](https://dynamic-image.onrender.com/image/simple-example)

 ## Real example
-This image below is an example of a dynamic image.
-Whenever it is requested the server gets my latest follower via the Github Graphql API and dynamically generates the image using the latest followers username and profile image.
+Dynamic images get really intresting when they pull in information from other systems.
+The image below is an example of a dynamic image that uses Github user data.
+Whenever the image is requested the server gets my latest follower via the Github Graphql API and dynamically generates the image using the latest followers username and profile image.
 Finally the image is returned to the browser.
 If you were to follow me and then refresh this page you will see the image change.

 ## Features
+ - Make static webpages and markdown files more exciting.
+ - Lots of differnt image templates to easily copy and extend
+ - Writen with TypeScript

-## Video tutorial
+## Video walkthrough

 ## Setup